Behind the Red Door (The Americans): Plot

 Claudia (Margo Martindale) gives Elizabeth and Philip instructions on how to kill Larrick (Lee Tergesen) if they discover he is Emmett and Leanne's killer.
 Meanwhile, Stan meets Oleg in a safe house and is given three days to meet Oleg's demands.
-Later that day, Elizabeth and Philip meet Larrick, and he claims he wanted to kill Emmett and Leanne, but he didn't get to them first.
+Later that day, Elizabeth and Philip meet Larrick, and he claims he wanted to kill Emmett and Leanne, but he did not get to them first.
 Elizabeth and Philip believe him.
-Later that night, Elizabeth seduces Philip, wanting to meet "Clark," but Philip is confused and somewhat offended, and backs off.
+Later that night, Elizabeth seduces Philip, wanting to meet "Clark", but Philip is confused and somewhat offended, and backs off.
 At the same time, Stan is home eating dinner while his wife and son talk about the death of John Belushi.
 He later goes to the copy room and goes through Oleg's surveillance logs.

 Elizabeth keeps pressing Philip about Clark, but is interrupted when they discover Paige quit the volleyball team, and they need to meet Kate.
 Philip tells her he plans to kill Larrick after a mission and asks that his family remain unexposed.
 Kate accepts their request, and tells Elizabeth that Lucia needs to help her get into the Capitol.
 Lucia seduces the congressman's assistant, Carl, and lures him into the office to have sex while Elizabeth steals the files.
 After the success, Elizabeth tells Lucia to kill the assistant so nothing will be traced back to her.